Cooper Rush: College career

 As a sophomore, Rush played in the 2014 Bahamas Bowl against the Western Kentucky Hilltoppers.
-By the middle of the third quarter, his team had fallen behind 49–14, but scored four unanswered touchdowns and were down by only seven points near the end of the fourth quarter.
-With one second remaining in the contest, Central Michigan had the ball on their own 25 yard line.
-The would-be final play started with a 45-yard Hail Mary pass from Rush to wide receiver Jesse Kroll.
-As Kroll was being tackled he lateraled the ball to teammate Deon Butler, who ran 20 yards before lateraling to Courtney Williams.
-With no space to run, Williams made a quick third lateral pass to leading receiver Titus Davis who ran the final 13 yards, scoring a touchdown that would have tied the game with a kicked extra point and sent the game into overtime, but instead Central Michigan attempted a two-point conversion for the win, which was unsuccessful.
+By the middle of the third quarter, his team had fallen behind 49–14, but scored four unanswered touchdowns and were down by only seven points near the end of the fourth quarter, but ultimately lost.
 Had the try succeeded, it would have marked the largest comeback in bowl history and tied the largest comeback in any Division I game.
 Rush's seven touchdown passes set an all-time record for all bowl games.

 Rush's best season came as a junior in 2015.
 Through the first 13 games, he had 3,703 passing yards, which was a new school single-season record.
 Rush completed 66.3 percent of his passes for 3,848 total passing yards, 25 touchdowns, and 11 interceptions.

 As a senior, Rush's production dropped to 3,540 passing yards and 23 touchdowns, but with 16 interceptions and a low 59.8 completion percentage.
-Against the Oklahoma State Cowboys, the game sparked controversy after the officials made an incorrect call that would eventually give Central Michigan the win.
-Oklahoma State threw the ball away to end the game and received a penalty for intentional grounding.
-Under college football rules, the game would have ended and Oklahoma State would have won the game.
-However, the officials gave Central Michigan an untimed down, and Rush threw a 51-yard Hail Mary pass to Kroll, who made a lateral to fellow receiver Corey Willis at the 12-yard line, running for a touchdown with no time remaining for a 30–27 victory.
-The team lost 55–10 to the Tulsa Golden Hurricane in the 2016 Miami Beach Bowl at the end of the season.

 Rush finished his college career with 49 straight starts, 12,894 passing yards (12 yards short of Dan LeFevour's school and conference record) and 90 touchdowns.